Scotch Bonnet Storage Hacks

 • Buy scotch bonnets with fully and brightly colored skin.

-• Colors can be red, peach, orange, chocolate brown, and yellow at maturity.
+• At maturity, the colors can be red, peach, orange, chocolate brown, and yellow.

 • It should also have a hat-like form with a stem attached.